Gábor’s AI policy for advanced applied metrics classes and projects

 AI can help you in all the steps, but you need strong foundations to become a scholar or an applied economist who uses AI but is not just a vehicle for LLMs.
 My advice is to use new tools but at the same time remain able to do most work without them.
 Enjoy “AI” with moderation: find a balance between learning the material as well as get practice with AI tools.

-In my view, there is no way to police the use of “AI” tools, so no point in trying.
-Yes, I can often attach a higher likelihood of AI use but not certain enough to act on it.
-This implies ethical consideration for students – they shall be encouraged to show self-restraint for the benefit of their future self.
+For my assignments I will be explicit of what you may use AI for.
+However, there is no way to really police the use of “AI” tools, so no point in trying.
+This implies ethical consideration for students – they will be encouraged to show self-restraint for the benefit of their future self.

 Definitions